JacobSoderblom/fake-akv/dotnet-tests/README.md

 This folder contains an xUnit project that exercises the fake Key Vault service using the official **Azure.Security.KeyVault.Secrets** SDK.
 Authentication uses a static bearer token and a redirect-following HTTP handler suited for local/fake deployments.
+The tests build the repository's Docker image and launch it via Testcontainers so they exercise the real service.

 ## Prerequisites
 - .NET 8 SDK